French audiences develop a taste for window theatre

 In the street, the audience depended on a speaker to convey the lines of Cagnat and her co-performer Etienne Coquereau.

-Inside the boutique, Coquereau said, any intimacy was reduced by the wall of glass that separated her from the audience, but there was still a connection.
+Inside the boutique, Coquereau said, any intimacy was reduced by the wall of glass that separated him from the audience, but there was still a connection.

 "We had their expressions, their luminous faces, full of joy that you could see," the 62-year-old said.